hl7ch/ch-lab-order/input/pagecontent/index.md

 2. Data about practitioner, patient and treatment should be transferable to the electronic order.

 3. In the electronic order system all available analyses should be presentable, a search option should be available.
 The content of panels should be visible.
-   * The the electronic order system should contain analyses and test-panels .
+   * The the electronic order system should contain analyses and test-panels.
 Groups of tests, e.g. for "blood count" are usually requested as panels.
 They are split into service requests for single analyses in the ServiceRequest Container.
 If the LIS (Laboratory Information System) knows the components of the panels, it can do the splitting itself.

 4. Analyses, Sample type, required Sample additives and preanalytic handling should be presented to the order filler.

-   * Information for the sample taking should be available for the person preparing the taking of blood
+   * Information for the sample taking should be available for the person preparing the taking of blood.

-   * A numbering system should be supported, so that relabeling at the laboratory can be limited (eg. practitionar number + number-range)
+   * A numbering system should be supported, so that relabeling at the laboratory can be limited (eg. practitionar number + number-range).

 5. The electronic order should be able to handle the request of analyses for samples that were sent at an earlier point of time.

 6. The electronic order system should receive updates on the process of the laboratory analyses: as sample received in laboratory, first results available, report finished.
-[Domain of Lab-Report for a System dealing with Forms]
+[Domain of Lab-Report for a System dealing with Forms].

-   * The status of the order at the practitionor site should be supported as well: new order, replaced order (enhanced or partly deleted), printed sample lables, documentation of blood take (additional Information as urine volume and Date and Time of withdrawl of blood)
+   * The status of the order at the practitionor site should be supported as well: new order, replaced order (enhanced or partly deleted), printed sample lables, documentation of blood take (additional Information as urine volume and Date and Time of withdrawl of blood).

    * Data exchange with different information systems (practice, hospital, laboratory) quickly becomes confusing due to proprietary solutions (n:m cardinality).
 Therefore, the question arises whether a standardised order system is not the more favourable solution in the long run.